thoughtspot/thoughtspot.github.io/_end-user/search/pie-charts.md

 ## Color customization of pie in pie charts
 You can customize the colors of each pie in a pie chart using the Style widget.

-1. Choose a pinboard that has a pie chart.
+1. Choose a Liveboard that has a pie chart.
 2. Click the **Edit chart style** (paintbrush icon) to open the Style widget.
 3. From the Style widget, assign a color of your choice to each pie as listed in the widget.
 4. Click **…** and choose **Update** to save the changes.